casdoor/casdoor-website/docs/application/ui-customization.md

 ---
 title: Login UI Customization
-description: Custom the login page UI for your application
+description: Customize the login page UI for your application
 keywords: [UI, login, application]
 ---

-You have created applications.
-Here will show you how to customization the login page UI of the applications.
+You have created the application.
+Here will show you how to customize the login page UI of the application.
 In this guide we will create the following application login page:

 ![step4_result2.png](/img/application/ui-customization/step4_result2.png)

 Let's start!

-## Part1: Background image
+## Part1: Add a background image

 First, let's add a background image.
 The default background is white.
 It looks very simple.